Harley Venton

-Harley Venton (born December 28, 1952) is an American television, film, and Broadway actor, originally from Thunder Bay, Ontario, Canada.
+Harley Venton (born December 28, 1952) is a Canadian-born American television, film, and Broadway actor.

 Career

-Film and Television
+Film and television

 After graduating from the University of North Dakota and the University of Minnesota, Venton moved to New York City, where he first became known for playing the role of attorney Derek Colby on the long running CBS soap opera, Guiding Light from 1980 to 1982.

 In 1983, Venton relocated to California permanently, and shortly thereafter, began making frequent appearances on episodic television programs.

 In 1983, ABC expressed interest in Venton for the role of David Addison on the comedy-drama series Moonlighting.
 Venton screen-tested for the role of Addison in September 1984.
 Cybill Shepherd wanted Venton to play Addison, but producer Glenn Gordon Caron ultimately gave the role to Bruce Willis.
 Venton's audition can be seen as a bonus included in the Moonlighting DVD box collection and on Youtube.
 He would later appear alongside Shepherd in an episode of her 90's sitcom, Cybill, playing Dennis Oliver, an actor she goes on a date with to the Oscars who gets her caught up in a scandal (season 2, Episode 5: "Cybill's Fifteen Minutes").

 He has appeared on Kate & Allie, Murphy Brown, Star Trek: The Next Generation, Murder, She Wrote, Models, Inc., The Practice, Seinfeld (Dan in the Season 3 episode "The Limo") Double Rush, Who's the Boss?, Law & Order (Episode "Thin Ice"), and Ellen (playing the eponymous character in the Season 2 episode "The Dentist"), among other series.

 In 1990, Venton was cast in a starring role in Blood Ties, a 2-hour pilot movie for the then-fledgling Fox Network; although the program was not picked up by the network, it did air the pilot as a made-for-TV movie presentation in 1991.

 His film roles include Sleeping with the Enemy (1991), Clear and Present Danger (1994), World Upon Her Shoulder (1998), and Falling Like This (2001).